-There are numerous hair shampoo products available in this category; for oily hair, a dry scalp and dry hair, wash and go formulas, and anti-dandruff.
+There are numerous hair shampoo products available in this category; for oily hair, a dry scalp or dry hair, wash-and-go formulas, and anti-dandruff.

 All of these create a lather, but do we indulge in a lather as much for its psychological benefits, as for the very act of cleansing itself?
 Let’s take a look and find out.

 Proctor and Gamble, the company behind many leading hair shampoo brands, feel lather is really important.
 A survey they carried out suggests that Americans lather up an average of 4.59 times a week

 Over the years, they have carried out lots of research into the importance of lather, and what they found, is that lather is a signal to the brain that says imagine and dream.
 On the back of this research, they actually market their lather to match different consumer groups.

 For instance, a Pantene customer might not appreciate the same lather, look, and feel like someone who may like using herbal essences; similarly, someone who partakes in a lot of sporting activities may want a quick wash and go, they don’t necessarily require the same amount of lather as someone who prefers a more luxurious brand.